Microsoft Defender for Endpoint

 Copy link

-If there is no circle, the connection succeeded and you’re ready to begin orchestrating your processes with Microsoft Defender ATP.
+If there is no circle, the connection succeeded and you’re ready to begin orchestrating your processes with Microsoft Defender for Endpoint.

 Failed